ciberkids/server-conf/systemd/README.md

 # Intro

-We suppose to use always podman, qualets and systemd
+We suppose to use always podman, quadlets and systemd

 # to enable the containers